 This living fossil is in fact a type of fern, belonging to a strange relict family of plants which dominated the earth millions of years ago.

-Rarity: It occurs on just under 70 heathland sites across England, but at many of these exists at perilously low numbers.
+Rarity: It occurs in roughly 100 heathland sites across England & Wales, but at many of these exists at perilously low numbers.

-Unlike the angiosperms Marsh Clubmoss lack flowers, and instead reproduce using spores, borne from structures called sporangia.
-They were the trail blazers of the plant family - the first species to start capturing Carbon dioxide in industrial quantities, and as fossil evidence suggests, the first species to harness the power of fungi and establish symbiotic mycorrhizal relationships.
+Unlike the angiosperms, Marsh Clubmoss lack flowers, and instead reproduces using spores, borne from structures called sporangia.
+They were the trail-blazers of the plant family - the first species to start capturing Carbon dioxide in industrial quantities, and as fossil evidence suggests, the first species to harness the power of fungi and establish symbiotic mycorrhizal relationships.

 Nowadays most members of this family are extinct, and the remaining ones tend to occur in habitats close to their original ones, on windswept mountain tops, damp heaths and bog edges.
 They do not cope well with excessive competition from vascular plants, nor with pollution or agricultural improvement to land.

 As such Marsh Clubmoss now occupies a fraction of its former range, and in England is confined to wet heaths and bogs, often in increasingly isolated sites.
 While some large populations still occur, many of the sites in the southeast have been dying out in the last two decades, and many other sites need drastic work in order to maintain populations of this plant and other species reliant on damp bare ground and early successional habitats.

 Our work on this species focusses on maintaining a monitoring network of all Marsh Clubmoss sites across England and Wales, allowing us to analyse how populations are changing over time and the factors which are influencing this.

 One of the patterns we are particularly concerned about is the dramatic decline in SE England, matched by increases in far western populations.

 At sites where populations are showing catastrophic declines we aim to intervene to halt this.